gbdev/gb-asm-tutorial/src/part1/header.md

 The header is intimately tied to what is called the **boot ROM**.

-The most observant and/or nostalgic of you may have noticed the lack of the boot-up animation and the Game Boy's signature "ba-ding!" in BGB.
+The most observant and/or nostalgic of you may have noticed the lack of the boot-up animation and the Game Boy's signature "ba-ding!" in Emulicious.
 When the console powers up, the CPU does not begin executing instructions at address $0100 (where our ROM's entry point is), but at $0000.

 However, at that time, a small program called the *boot ROM*, burned within the CPU's silicon, is "overlaid" on top of our ROM!